Clayton McDonald

 Clayton Rodney McDonald (born 26 December 1988) is an English former professional footballer who played as a defender.

 He graduated from the Manchester City youth academy in 2008.
 He spent the 2008–09 season on loan at League Two sides Macclesfield Town and Chesterfield.
 He spent the start of the 2009–10 season on loan at Walsall before the deal was made permanent in December 2009.
 At the end of the 2010–11 campaign, he was released by the club, at which point he signed with Port Vale.
 He joined Bristol Rovers on loan in January 2013.
 Port Vale secured promotion out of League Two in 2012–13.
 He signed with Grimsby Town in July 2013 before briefly joining Tranmere Rovers a year later.
 He signed with Southport in September 2014 and moved to Redditch United in February 2015 and then Worcester City in June 2015.
 He was loaned out to Corby Town in the 2015–16 season before rejoining Redditch United in June 2016.
 He signed with Altrincham in December 2016 and then switched to Droylsden the following month.
 He signed with Nantwich Town for the 2017–18 season and also signed with Whitchurch Alport on dual registration forms in September 2018.

 Career

 Manchester City

 A graduate of the Manchester City youth set-up, McDonald signed his first professional contract with Manchester City.
 He then turned professional in 2008.
 He signed on loan for Macclesfield Town in August 2008, and made his competitive debut in a 2–0 defeat at Accrington Stanley on 23 August.
 He was substituted in the 70th minute after picking up an injury.
 Macclesfield manager Keith Alexander commented that "He did a good job for us, I was delighted with his performance" and "for a young lad to come in and do so well, it augurs well for the future."
 Alexander stated they could extend the loan, but both parties agreed it would be best if he returned to his parent club.
 McDonald signed on loan for Chesterfield on transfer deadline day, 2 February 2009, initially on a one-month emergency loan.
-On his return to Manchester, he played for the Reserves in the Manchester Senior Cup final on 9 March, in the 1–0 defeat to Manchester United Reserves at Ewen Fields, Hyde.